 The first time I've learnt about the theory of evolution, it absolutely blew my mind and I've decided that I want to become an evolutionary biologist to understand how it works.
-More than a decade later, I hold a doctorate degree in Systematic Zoology and Evolution.
+More than a decade later, I received a doctorate degree in Systematic Zoology and Evolution.
 However, now I know that I could spend a lifetime trying to understand evolution and end up with more questions than I started with.
 But I also know that this limitless source of curiosity is something I very much enjoy.

 RESEARCH